 Another side effect you might notice in the beginning is a bit of weight gain.
 But before you freak out, this isn’t fat weight – it’s just temporary water weight.
 To mitigate any side effects, try to start with a lower dose and work your way up from there.

-Do creatine gummies cause bloating?
+Do creatine gummies actually work?

 References